GoBox for Educators

 Not just a toy.…

-Since GoPiGo can also be programmed in Python, Go, Node.js and a growing list of other languages supported by our community, when you or your child outgrows Scratch, a whole world of powerful programming languages awaits!
+Since GoPiGo can also be programmed in Python, Go, Node.js and a growing list of other languages supported by our community, when you or your child outgrows Bloxter or Scratch, a whole world of powerful programming languages awaits!
 Also, because the GoPiGo is open source, our active community is constantly adding new examples, languages, and features.